 When someone dies, their property transfers to their estate to pass through probate and be distributed according to the decedent’s will.
 Estates are responsible for paying final taxes before divvying up the property to heirs.
-The federal government imposes a tax on high net-worth estates, which are those over $5.25 million in 2013, but it does not tax inheritance passed on to heirs.
+The federal government imposes a tax on high net-worth estates, but it does not tax inheritance passed on to heirs.
 States can set their own laws regarding estate and inheritance taxes.

-Only eight states impose an inheritance tax in 2013.
-Nebraska, Iowa, Indiana, Kentucky, Tennessee, Pennsylvania, Maryland and New Jersey tax up to 18 percent of an heir’s portion of the estate.
+In addition to a taxpayer's federal obligations, six states impose an inheritance tax of their own.
+Kentucky and New Jersey tax estates at 16 percent, while Maryland's is only 10 percent.
+In between those ranges are Massachusetts, Rhode Island, Connecticut and Delaware.
 Survivors don’t receive their inheritance until the estate is settled, a process that includes paying estate taxes.
 Until a survivor receives her inheritance, she doesn’t owe and cannot pay any inheritance tax.
 Estates cannot deduct paid inheritance tax because inheritance taxes are incurred after the estate is settled.

 - Jupiterimages/liquidlibrary/Getty Images